Dark-Utilities/dark-utilities/profile/README.md

 ### Dark Utilities: Comprehensive Penetration Testing Tool

 #### Updates
+- 2024/12/09
+    - Refactor Session.setUser to include privateKey in user data

 - 2024/11/09
     - Refactor User.exists method to use publicKey instead of privateKey
     - Hashing the privateKey in client side so the server never know the private key